7Block Labs

 Key risks and how to mitigate

-• Vendor lock‑in: prefer open‑source zkVMs (RISC0, SP1), export proofs in standard formats, and keep verifier code minimal and audited. (dev.risczero.com)
+• Vendor lock-in: It's best to go for open-source zkVMs like RISC0 or SP1.
+Make sure to export proofs in standard formats and keep your verifier code lean, clean, and properly audited.
+Learn more here: (dev.risczero.com).

 Bottom line for decision‑makers

-On Ethereum in 2025, wrapping STARKs to a pairing‑based SNARK is almost always the dominant strategy for on‑chain verification.
-You retain the proving speed, transparency, and scalability of STARKs while paying a few hundred thousand gas to verify a 260–900 byte proof—benefiting from bn128 precompiles and insulating yourself against calldata pricing headwinds.
-Unless you’re verifying off‑chain via a restaked verification layer or deploying to a chain with native STARK precompiles, plan to wrap. (eips.ethereum.org)
+On Ethereum in 2025, wrapping STARKs into a pairing-based SNARK is pretty much the go-to move for verifying things on-chain.
+You get to enjoy the same proving speed, transparency, and scalability that STARKs offer, and it only costs you a few hundred thousand gas to verify a proof between 260 and 900 bytes.
+Plus, you'll take advantage of the bn128 precompiles, which helps protect you from those pesky calldata pricing challenges.
+Unless you're going the off-chain route with a restaked verification layer or if you're working on a chain that has native STARK precompiles, wrapping is the way to go. (eips.ethereum.org)

 Further reading and engineering references

-• RISC Zero recursion and STARK‑to‑SNARK architecture; security model and control roots. (dev.risczero.com)
+• RISC Zero's take on recursion and the STARK‑to‑SNARK framework; diving into the security model and control roots. (dev.risczero.com)

-• SP1 proof types, on‑chain gas, and verifier templates; off‑chain/wasm verification. (docs.succinct.xyz)
+• All about SP1 proof types, on-chain gas, and those handy verifier templates; plus, we’ll touch on off‑chain/WASM verification. (docs.succinct.xyz)

-• zkSync Boojum and the explicit STARK→SNARK final step for EVM verification. (zksync.mirror.xyz)
+• Check out zkSync Boojum and how it handles the explicit STARK→SNARK final step in EVM verification. (zksync.mirror.xyz)

-If you’d like, 7Block Labs can run a 2‑week feasibility sprint: we’ll implement a minimal zkVM guest, deliver both STARK and wrapped SNARK proofs, benchmark verifier gas with your actual public inputs, and hand you a go/no‑go decision memo with cost curves under realistic gas/price scenarios.
+If you're interested, 7Block Labs can kick off a 2-week feasibility sprint.
+We’ll set up a basic zkVM guest, provide both STARK and wrapped SNARK proofs, benchmark verifier gas using your actual public inputs, and give you a go/no-go decision memo that includes cost curves based on realistic gas and price scenarios.

 Like what you're reading?
 Let's build together.